History (One Direction song): Release

 The song was chosen as the third and final single from Made in the A.M. after the commercial success that followed the band's performance on the finale of series 12 of The X Factor.

-“History” was released by Syco Music on 6 November 2015.
+"History" was released by Syco Music on 6 November 2015.

 Music video

 The music video, directed by Ben Winston, was released on the band's Vevo channel, via YouTube, on 26 January 2016.
 It features clips of the band throughout the years, highlighting their tours and personal anecdotes and including clips of former member Zayn Malik, intercut with the band singing in front of a brick wall.
 The video ends as the band walks off in separate directions; it was later confirmed that the band was originally supposed to run back together.
 Director Winston said, "The ending wasn't supposed to look like they're just walking off in different directions, it was kind of like a 'see you in a bit, guys'."
-In 2017, the deleted clip was unveiled online.